mkierc/advent-of-code/2015/readme.md

 - [x] Part Two - What is the value in register b if register a starts as 1 instead?

 #### [Day 24: It Hangs in the Balance](src/day_24)
-- [ ] Part One - What is the quantum entanglement of the first group of packages?
+- [x] Part One - What is the quantum entanglement of the first group of packages?
+- [x] Part Two - What is the quantum entanglement of packages separated into four groups?